cyberconnecthq/cc-content-app/README.md

 ## Local Development

 To start the local development server run the following command and open up the browser window http://localhost:3000.
-Most changes are reflected live without having to restart the server: `npm dev` or `yarn dev`.
+Most changes are reflected live without having to restart the server: `npm run dev` or `yarn dev`.

 ## Contact